 Baking powder

 Baking powder is the main ingredient in these bath bombs.
-Ideally, use an aluminium free product.
+Ideally, use an aluminum free product.
 The bath bombs you see in the photos were made with baking powder form Medley Hills Farm and have a great fizz.
 Baking powders from Bob’s Red Mill, Rumford, Argo, could also be used but I haven’t tried all of them.
 I’m Free baking powder also doesn’t contain cornstarch in that is a concern for you.

 But why baking powder instead of baking soda?
 What’s the difference between the two?
 Both are leaving agents.
 Baking soda has only one ingredient, pure sodium bicarbonate, and only works in conjunction with an acidic ingredient.
 In bath bombs, this is usually citric acid.